 But how do you address conflict well?
-Here are 5 strategies to address conflict well.
+Here are 5 strategies.

-DISCUSS PROBLEMS OPENLY: It does no one any good to let the problem fester.
+It does no one any good to let the problem fester.
 Get the problem out in the open.
-Address the conflict.
+Address the issues.
 Begin the discussion so that you can define the problem.

-IDENTIFY DIFFERENCES AND POINTS OF AGREEMENT: Once the problem is defined, identify the points that you agree on.
+Once the problem is defined, identify the points that you agree on.
 Finding common ground will help you to work together.
-Follow that with by identifying the differences in your perspectives.
-That way you delimit what the conflict is actually about.
+Follow that by identifying the differences in your perspectives.
+That way you delimit what the disagreement is actually about.

 Conflict isn’t always easy, but it is part of leadership.
 What is more important than whether you have conflict is how you handle conflict as a leader.